 Figure 10.9.3.6.2-1: On-demand usage of location information procedure

-1. MC service server or location management client sends a location information request to the location management server.
+1. MC service server or location management client send a location information request to the location management server.

-2. The location management server checks if the MC service server or location management client is authorized to request the location information.
+2. The location management server checks if the location management client is authorized to request the location information.

+NOTE 2: The location management server needs not to check the MC service server for authorization.

 3. The location management server acquires the latest location of the MC service clients being requested, by triggering an on-demand location report procedure as described in clause 10.9.3.2, or from PLMN operator (e.g. LCS network).

-4. Then, location management server immediately sends the location information report including the latest location information acquired of one or more MC service users.
+4. Then, location management server immediately sends the location information notification including the latest location information acquired of one MC service user to the MC service server or to the location management client.

 * * Sixth Change * * *